Serrap/funds-with-friends/README.md

 3) ml_algo.py: This file computes predictions using a Random Forest Classifier, together with multiple summary statisitics such as accuracy, precision, recall, F1 score, etc...

+Figures:

+1) Fig1.png
+Figure showing the basic mechanism to create and contribute to a given pool

+2) Fig3.png
+Figure showing a crowded pool: the number of IDs connected to a pool can be used as an indicator of engagement

+3) Fig4.png
+Figure showing a pool with few users connected: again, the number of IDs connected to a pool can be used as an indicator of engagement

+4) Fig7.png
+Figure showing "temporal clustering".
+Ada contributed to 2 pools in a shorter amount of time respec to Tom: She has a higher chance of becoming an engaged user